 Removing the rear door speakers is basically the same as removing the ones up front.
 (Crutchfield Research Photo)

 Removing the rear door speakers

 The rear speakers are also 6-3/4" models that can be replaced by same-size or 6-1/2" speakers.
-The removal and replacement process back here is essentially the same as it is up front, and all the step-by-step details can be found in your Crutchfield MasterSheet.
+The removal process back here is essentially the same as it is up front, and all the step-by-step details can be found in your Crutchfield MasterSheet.